sujalmallick/sujalmallick/README.md

 ## 🧠 About Me

-I’m a **Computer Science student** with a passion for building things that make life easier — especially in the world of **AI, ML, and practical software**.
+I’m a **Computer Science student** with a passion for building things that may make life easier — especially in the world of **AI, ML, and practical software**.

 I enjoy:
-- 🔹 Exploring Machine Learning & Deep Learning
+- 🔹 Exploring techs
 - 🔹 Building useful Python and Web apps
 - 🔹 Learning systems, algorithms, and efficient computation
 - 🔹 Contributing to open source and collaborating on projects